phuchoang2603/techburst-counterfeit/README.md

 - **ChatGPT (Language Model)**: Utilized for intelligent information retrieval and summarization from online sources.

+- **LangChain**: A Python library for intelligent information retrieval and summarization.

 ## Future Enhancements

 While the project has undergone significant optimization, there are still opportunities for further development: